cginternals/glraw/README.md

 # glraw

-*glraw* is a utility that converts Qt-supported images into an OpenGL-compatible raw format. *glraw* reduces the process of loading textures at run-time to a minimum: A **direct file-content dump into GPU memory**.
+*glraw* is a utility that converts Qt-supported images into an OpenGL-compatible raw format. *glraw* reduces the process of loading textures at run-time to a minimum: A **file-content dump into GPU memory**.

 ## Features